elusivecodes/FrostDateTime/README.md

 **Time Zone Name**

-Get the name of the current time zone.
+Get the name of the current time zone and locale.

 - `type` can be either "*long*" or "*short*", and will default to "*long*" if it is not set.